floriankraemer/floriankraemer.github.io/_posts/2026-12-12-Calculating-Stability-in-Modules.markdown

 ## Conclusions

-The Anti-Patterns: Direct Coupling and the single One Connector Module should generally be avoided.
+The Anti-patterns: Direct Coupling and the single One Connector Module should generally be avoided.
 Direct Coupling makes the core module fragile and impossible to extract.
 The single Connector merely moves the problem, creating a new "god module" that becomes a bottleneck for development and deployment, defeating the purpose of modularity.

 The Viable Solutions: The most effective patterns presented were the Plugin/Extension per Module and the One Connector Module per Type.
 Both successfully apply the Dependency Inversion Principle, ensuring the Recommendations module remains stable (I ≈ 0) and unaware of the specific entities it serves.